YongliangY/CAPSTONE-5703/project/README.md

-This is the coding part of the project
+This is the part of some EDA and data processing.